$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: hp -robust multigrid solver

-Our first main theorem collects the main results regarding the iterative solver stating the \emph{contraction} of the multigrid solver and \emph{reliability} of the built-in \textsl{a~posteriori} estimator of the algebraic error.
+This subsection formulates the main results regarding the iterative solver stating the \emph{contraction} of the multigrid solver and \emph{reliability} of the built-in \textsl{a~posteriori} estimator of the algebraic error.
 Both results hold \emph{robustly} in the number of levels $L$ and the polynomial degree $p$.

 \begin{theorem} Let $u_L^\star \in \V_L^p$ be the (unknown) finite element solution of~\eqref{equation:discrete_form} and let $v_L \in \V_L^p$ be arbitrary.
 Let $\Phi(v_L) \in \V_L^p$ and $\etalg(v_L)$ be generated by Algorithm~\ref{algorithm:solver}.
 Then, the solver iterates and the estimator are connected by